Metassassin/metassassin.github.io/_posts/2024-09-18-csaw-panda.md

 ## Introduction

-This challenge from CSAW was a great geolocation challenge, with the added difficulty of discovering additional information about the building and the health grade.
+This challenge from CSAW was a great geolocation/public information challenge, where we needed to identify the address to get further details about the buildings owner, architecture date and the health grade.

 Here is the challenge description:
 {% include figure.liquid path="assets/img/OSINT-panda.png" class="img-fluid rounded z-depth-1" zoomable=false %}

-The original file from the challenge description:
+The original file, panda.jpg, from the challenge description:
 {% include figure.liquid path="assets/img/panda.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}

 ---